Skip to Content

 Wildlife Viewing

 There are no dangerous large mammals in Madagascar.
 Malagasy snakes are all non-venomous, but some spiders and scorpions are not.
 However, bites are very rare.
 Many visitors will come into contact with leeches.
-In Andohahela they are only found in the less visited rainforest section of the park.
+In Andohahela they are only found in the less-visited rainforest section of the park.
 Although a nuisance, they are harmless.
-Wearing closed shoes, putting trousers into your socks and using insect repellent will help to keep them off you.
+Wearing closed shoes, tucking trousers into your socks and using insect repellent will help to keep them off you.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.